-- 8.1 The buoyancy of the inflated lifejacket shall be sufficient to ensure that a person wearing clothing and the inflated lifejacket shall have a floating position such that the angle between the body and the horizontal is not greater than 60°.
-This shall be demonstrated by testing to paragraph 3.6 of Appendix 2. - 8.2 The mouth must be at least 120mm (4.7in) above the waterline (mouth freeboard) and the nose freeboard shall not be less than the mouth freeboard, even when the wearer is incapacitated.
+- 8.2 The mouth must be at least 120mm (4.7in) above the waterline (mouth freeboard) and the nose freeboard shall not be less than the mouth freeboard, even when the wearer is incapacitated.
 This shall be demonstrated by testing to paragraph 3.5 of Appendix 2. - 8.3 The inflated lifejacket shall automatically turn an unconscious wearer from a face down position into the position required by paragraph 8.1 within 5 seconds.
-This shall be demonstrated by testing to paragraph 6.6.7 of EN 396:1993 or equivalent.
+This shall be demonstrated by testing to paragraph 6.7.7 of EN 396:1993 or equivalent.